 For example, any solution has to account for large intra-class diversity (background, watermark, ethnicities, etc.), varying lighting conditions (day, night, exterior, interior, etc.) and image quality (camera, compression, blur, etc.)

-Using both traditional and a deep-learning based approach, GBG IDscan portrait photo substitution and alerts users.
+Using both a traditional and a deep-learning-based approach, GBG IDscan portrait photo substitution and alerts users.

 Find out more about digital document verification or get in touch to learn more about GBG IDscan’s physical tampering detection capabilities.